 [Super Easy!]
 Auto-fill addresses using YubinBango.js

 Hello!
-This is Fukui from the System Development Department!
+This is Fukui from the Systems Development Department!

-I'd like to introduce to you the form I created using a js library called YubinBango.js, which automatically fills in the address just by entering the postal code!
+This time, I'd like to introduce a form I created using the YubinBango.js JavaScript library that automatically fills in your address just by entering your postal code!

 It's very easy and quick to implement, so if you're interested, please give it a try!

-*The information required for implementation is listed in the README on GitHub below, so if you are in a hurry, please see here:
+*The information required for implementation is included in the README on GitHub below, so please refer to it if you are in a hurry.

 https://github.com/yubinbango/yubinbango